dataloop-ai/AutoML/README.md

 1. The *Model Selector* who's job is to select the optimal model based on the priorities of the user.

-2. The *Tuner* who manages and keeps track of trials
+2. The *Tuner* searches for hyper-parameters, manages and keeps track of trials

 3. The *Launchpad* who is in charge of launches and distribution of gpu resources amongst trials